drnickyoung/cookieconsentexample/README.md

 ![](images/revoke_alt.png)

-I am not a GDPR expert, this is my understanding.
+I am not a GDPR expert, this is not a full solution, just an example.
 It is down to you to check it covers the requirements.

 ## How do I use it?